Neural equilibria for long-term prediction of nonlinear conservation laws: General Setting and Training Algorithm

 \subsubsection{Pretraining Procedure}

-Pretraining provides a robust initialization for \NN{} by ensuring that the learned equilibrium distributions satisfy basic physical constraints before being embedded into the kinetic dynamics.
+Pretraining provides a useful initialization for \NN{} by fitting the learned equilibrium distributions before they are embedded into the kinetic dynamics.
 A randomly initialized model often leads to unstable behavior during joint training; pretraining alleviates this issue.